Planning a road trip? There's more to it than looking at a map. Here are the rules and regulations you need to know about driving in Norway.

 When you drive through automatic toll plazas without a toll tag, a photograph is taken of your vehicle registration plate.
 An invoice is sent to the vehicle owner.

-If you're visiting Norway, it's a great opportunity to test out an electric car for yourself.
-Some rental companies will offer electric cars, allowing you to experience the process of driving and charging.
+If you're visiting Norway, it’s a fantastic opportunity to experience driving an electric car for yourself.
+Many rental companies offer EVs, allowing you to test out the technology while also navigating Norway’s well-developed charging infrastructure.

 I have a motorhome.
 Is there any width restriction in force in Norway for my vehicle?